bhisaac/5eFP/5eFP-SRD.md

 >> You magically assume the shape of a beast that you have seen before.
 When you use this feature, set aside the wounds in your hand (if any) and choose a wild shape form.
 Your wild shape cannot benefit from any swim or fly speeds it may have.
 >>
 >> FORMS
->>> **_Astral._** You have 3 + CON MAX wounds while in astral form.
-When you choose this form, you may change your shape from a beast to a humanoid.
-If you do, you gain a number of additional features, and you appear translucent.
+>>> **_Astral._** You have 2 MAX wounds while in astral form.
+When you choose this form, you do not assume the shape of a beast.
+You remain in your normal form while gaining a number of additional features.
+Your form appears translucent, taking on an indigo tint filled with points of moving lights.
+>>>> Lunar Attunement.
+Whenever you cast a 1st-level or higher spell with a spell slot that has no visible effect (i.e., _cure wounds_), you lose solar attunement and gain lunar attunement.
+If you already have lunar attunement, remove lunar attunement and activate _starfall_ (see below).
+>>>>
+>>>> Solar Attunement.
+Whenever you cast a 1st-level or higher spell with a spell slot that has a visible effect (i.e., _entangle_), you lose lunar attunement and gain solar attunement.
+If you already have solar attunement, remove solar attunement and activate _starfall_ (see below).
->>>> Lunar Attunement. ...
+>>>>
+>>>> **_Starfall. (free action)_** A shooting star forms above your head and strikes a creature within 12 squares of you.
+If the creature is friendly, it heals 1 wound and allows the creature to make one additional saving throw to resist an ongoing negative condition.
+If the creature is not a friendly target, it must succeed on a DEX saving throw using your spellcasting save DC or take 1 point of radiant damage.
 >>>
 >>> **_Defender._** You have 5 + CON MAX wounds while in defender form.
 If your size is less than large, it increases to large.
 >>>